 - A causal connection between the protected activity and the adverse action.

 Protected activity includes participating in the EEO process or opposing discrimination/harassment.
 Participation includes raising a claim, testifying, assisting, or participating in any manner in an investigation, proceeding, or hearing.
 On the other hand, opposition includes any activity by which an individual opposes any practice that is unlawful under the anti-discrimination laws.

 There are work-related adverse actions and those which are not work-related.
 Examples of work-related actions include: denial or promotion, refusal to hire, denial or job benefits, demotion, suspension, discharge, work-related threats, warnings, reprimands, transfers, or negative or lowered evaluations.
 Examples of not work-related actions include any action that might dissuade a reasonable person from engaging in a protected activity.

 If your employer retaliates against you related to your opposition to discrimination/harassment or participation, then you may have a claim for employment retaliation.
-If you have questions about your rights to be free from retaliation, then you should contact our office today to speak with an Ohio Retaliation Lawyer.
-You may contact our office for a FREE consultation with an Ohio Retaliation Lawyer by filling out the information below or calling 1-614-949-1181.
+If you have questions about your rights to be free from retaliation, then you should contact our office today to speak with Ohio Retaliation Lawyer.
+You may contact our office for a FREE consultation with Ohio Retaliation Lawyers by filling out the information below or calling 1-614-949-1181.

 For a link to the EEOC’s new guidance in August 2016, check here.